Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] EC2 instances will retrieve the re levant others from DynamoDB AWS Mobile Push will be used to send offers to the mobile application to push alerts back to the mobile application.
 - [ ] The mobile application will send device location using AWS Mobile Push EC2 instances will retrieve the relevant offers from DynamoDB EC2 instances will communicate with mobile carriers/device providers to push alerts back to the mobile application.

-### You are running PostgreSQL on Amazon RDS and it seems to be all running smoothly deployed in one availability zone.
+### You are running PostgreSQL on Amazon RDS and it seems to be all running smoothly deployed in one Availability Zone.
 A database administrator asks you if DB instances running PostgreSQL support Multi-AZ deployments.
 What would be a correct response to this question?

 - [x] Yes.
 - [ ] Yes but only for small db instances.